 Skip to content Skip to footer navigation

-Avoid COVID-19 bill shock: how to reduce your home heating costs
+Avoid bill shock: How to reduce your home heating costs

 Unexpected heating bills

 Heating is a big culprit when it comes to winter bill shock.
-It's usually our biggest home expense (along with cooling in summer), accounting for around 40% of our energy bills.
-Even when we're not dealing with pandemic-imposed isolation, most households may see a spike in their energy bills once the cooler months hit and heaters are being turned on more often.
+It's usually our biggest home expense (along with cooling in summer), accounting for around 40% of our energy costs.
+Most households may see a spike in their energy bills once the cooler months hit and heaters and air conditioners are turned on more often.

 How to save money on energy